trimstray/nginx-admins-handbook/README.md

 `X-Forwarded-For` should not be used for any Access Control List (ACL) checks because it can be spoofed by attackers.
 Use the real IP address for this type of restrictions.
 HTTP request headers such as `X-Forwarded-For`, `True-Client-IP`, and `X-Real-IP` are not a robust foundation on which to build any security measures, such as access controls.

-See [Set properly values of the X-Forwarded-For header (from this handbook)](#beginner-set-properly-values-of-the-x-forwarded-for-header) for more detailed information on how to set properly values of the `X-Forwarded-For` header.
+[Set properly values of the X-Forwarded-For header (from this handbook)](#beginner-set-properly-values-of-the-x-forwarded-for-header) - see this for more detailed information on how to set properly values of the `X-Forwarded-For` header.

 But that's not all.
 Behind a reverse proxy, the user IP we get is often the reverse proxy IP itself.
 If you use other HTTP server working between proxy and app server you should also set the correct mechanism for interpreting values of this header.